izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/BuildHealth.md

 * `AutoAssign`: Whether to automatically assign issues that could only be caused by one user, or have a well defined correlation with a modified file.
 * `AutoAssignToUser`: Automatically assign any issues in this step to the Perforce user given by the supplied argument.
-* `NotifySubmitters`: Whether to notify all submitters between a build suceeding and failing, allowing them to step forward and take ownership of an issue.
+* `NotifySubmitters`: Whether to notify all submitters between a build succeeding and failing, allowing them to step forward and take ownership of an issue.
 * `IssueGroup`: Specifies a suffix to be appended to the `type` property of any issues created from this node, preventing them being merged with other issues.